jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/dallas/chip.rst

-While it would have been possible to solder the jumper wire directly from the DL-156 connector to HOME7 (and eliminate the jumper plug on the footpedal connector), the downside of that approach is that the modification would interfere with operation of the footpedal connector, even if the DS2480B dongle is removed.
+While it would have been possible to solder the jumper wire directly from the DL-156 connector to HOME7 (and eliminate the jumper plug on the foot pedal connector), the downside of that approach is that the modification would interfere with operation of the foot pedal connector, even if the DS2480B dongle is removed.

 This option requires the following modifications: